Arctic Blast

 Christmas In Ottawa

-Click here for larger view Yesterday afternoon, Sandra and I drove to Ottawa for the Christmas gathering of her family, hosted by Margie and John.
+Wednesday, 26 December, 2012 - Yesterday afternoon, Sandra and I drove to Ottawa for the Christmas gathering of her family, hosted by Margie and John.
 Pictured here L-R are Danica (who made the trip from Hamilton, ON), Margie, Nick, moi, John, Jack, Becky, Betty (who made the trip from Toronto, ON), and Sandra.
 As always it was a sumptuous feast and the gift opening centered around Jack, who once again raked in a ton of loot.

 Happily, unlike last Christmas, this time we made the trip to and from Ottawa without having to drive through a snowstorm.

 Before leaving for Ottawa, the sun actually came out for a while so I grabbed the camera and headed out to photograph some snowscapes.
 The snow we've gotten recently is the kind that sticks to the trees, so many areas around here look like a winter wonderland.
-Click
+Click here and here to view a couple of the photos I took.

 For the rest of my latest photos, click here.